How To Make Gel Air Fresheners

 Add the gelatin to the boiling water and whisk until fully dissolved.

-Remove the pot from the heat and add the 1/4 cup of cold water measured
+Remove the pot from the heat and add the 1/4 cup of cold water measured out in step 3.

 Add food coloring and stir well.